PiotrJander/sik-achtung-die-kurve/README.md

 * we can define one ctor in terms of another
 * buffer: unsigned char?
 * initialization too complex for initializer list; how to avoid copying?
+* how to transfer resources in move ctor / assignment?

 TCP CAVEATS
 some messages can be variable length; we might need to encapsulate to know where a message starts and ends